 |Ongoing employment in Manitoba for six months or more with long-term job offer from the same employer||500|

 |Immigration destination in Manitoba outside of Winnipeg||50|

 Factor 6: Risk Assessment

-Point deductions are based on connections you or your spouse, if applicable, have to other parts of Canada through education and work experience.
-Ranking points are not deducted if you or your spouse have a close relative living in another Canadian province or if you have a previous immigration application to another province but you still must answer questions related to these types of connections truthfully in your EOI.
+Ranking points are not deducted if you or your spouse have a close relative living in another Canadian province or if you have a previous immigration application to another province, but you must still declare these connections truthfully in your EOI.